ABC Art Books Canada

 Musée des beaux-arts du Canada

 Art in CanadaPublished to coincide with the celebration of Canada’s 150th anniversary, and with the opening of the completely reinvented Canadian and Indigenous Galleries, this spectacularly visual catalogue takes the reader on a remarkable journey via the legends, themes and worlds that have shaped Canada’s cultural heritage.
 One hundred and fifty works in all media and created from time immemorial to present day are featured in full page colour plates and foldouts.
 This immense range of works documents and celebrates the magnetic north, inhabited landscapes, the dignity of labour, Canadians abroad, and the emergence of Inuit art.
 Central to the publication is a new approach to telling the history of Indigenous visual art with outstanding historical art objects by Indigenous artists, at times in dialogue with those by settler Canadians, while at others, reflecting a distinct Indigenous path.
+This weighty (5 pounds) embossed cloth-clad hardcover publication is a must-have for anyone interested in Canadian art.
 Marc Mayer is the director of the National Gallery of Canada.

 The major monograph on the extraordinary career of the Canadian painter available in a new softcover edition.
 Jack Bush (1909-1977) reinvented himself like very few artists.
 His transformation from provincial Canadian artist in the 1940s to celebrated figure on the New York and London gallery scenes in the 1960s and 70s is engagingly told through new photography, previously unpublished diary excerpts and fresh scholarship making this unprecedented survey of his life and work the definitive book on the artist to date.
 With more than 120 full-color plates, this superb publication features works that boldly burst through as the best in high modern art.
 Marc Mayer is Director and CEO of the National Gallery of Canada.
 Sarah Stanners is currently directing and authoring the forthcoming catalogue raisonné of paintings by Jack Bush.
 Adam Welch has held curatorial positions at the National Gallery of Canada and the Whitney Museum of American Art.
 Karen Wilkin is a New York-based independent curator and art critic specializing in 20th-century modernism.